curityio/aws-lambda-oauth-proxy/README.md

    - the secured method should have a request mapping which populates the Authorization header with the value returned by the authorizer.
    - proper mappings for CORS headers should be added to the response
    - an OPTION method should be added to the resource with proper headers returned

+## Configuration

+The authorizer uses the following environment variables for configuration.
+These should be set in the `.env` file.

+- `TRUSTED_WEB_ORIGINS` - a comma-separated list of trusted web origins.
+Requests coming from other origins will be rejected by the authorizer.
+- `COOKIE_NAME_PREFIX` - the name prefix of the cookies used by the authorizer.
+- `ENCRYPTION_KEY` - a 256-bit encryption key represented as a 64-character hex string.
+The key is used to decrypt cookie values.
+You can use the following command to generate a secure key: `openssl rand 32 | xxd -p -c 64`
+- `USE_PHANTOM_TOKEN` - a boolean informing the worker authorizer whether a phantom token is used.
+If true, then the authorizer will perform token introspection before calling the API.
+- `INTROSPECTION_URL` - the URL of the introspection endpoint of the Authorization Server.
+- `CLIENT_ID` - the ID of the client used to perform the introspection call.
+- `CLIENT_SECRET` - the secret of the client used to perform the introspection call.
+- `ALLOW_TOKEN` - if set to true then requests with the `Authorization` header already set are passed to the API without any modifications.
+Defaults to `true`.

+The following settings are used only by the serverless framework.
+The `.env-template` file shows the default values for these variables.

+- `ALLOW_METHODS` - A comma-separated list of methods that should be returned in the `Access-Control-Allow-Methods` CORS header.
+- `ALLOW_HEADERS` - A comma-separated list of headers returned in the `Access-Control-Allow-Headers` CORS header.
+By default, this variable is empty, the value shown in the template file shows a default value used by AWS Gateway.
+When this value is empty, then the gateway will use the request's `Access-Control-Request-Headers` header as the value for allowed headers.
+- `EXPOSE_HEADERS` - A comma-separated list of headers returned in the `Access-Control-Expose-Headers` CORS header.
+- `CORS_MAX_AGE` - The value returned in the `Access-Control-Max-Age` CORS header.